36

 Portuguese

-Countries : Mozambique
+Countries : Kenya

 “I started a banana nursery with two friends to provide farms with virus-free, high-quality seedlings.
 Our vision is to substitute banana imports from Tanzania with local production.”